 Residential property managers typically oversee rental properties.
 This type of property manager handles tenants living in a space.

 Residential rental properties don’t just include apartments, however.
-The definition also extends to single-family homes, condos, vacation homes, and gated communities.
+The definition also extends to single-family homes, condos, mobile home parks, vacation homes, and gated communities.

 2. Commercial property management